Dr. Reddy's Laboratories

-Dr. Reddy's Laboratories is an Indian multinational pharmaceutical company based in Hyderabad.
+Dr. Reddy's Laboratories Ltd. is an Indian multinational pharmaceutical company based in Hyderabad, with U.S. headquarters in East Brunswick, New Jersey.
 The company was founded by Kallam Anji Reddy, who previously worked in the mentor institute Indian Drugs and Pharmaceuticals Limited.
-Dr. Reddy's manufactures and markets a wide range of pharmaceuticals in India and overseas.
-The company has over 190 medications, 60 active pharmaceutical ingredients (APIs) for drug manufacture, diagnostic kits, critical care, and biotechnology.
+Dr. Reddy manufactures and markets a wide range of pharmaceuticals in India and overseas.
+The company produces over 190 medications, 60 active pharmaceutical ingredients (APIs) for drug manufacture, diagnostic kits, critical care, and biotechnology.

-Dr. Reddy's began as a supplier to Indian drug manufacturers, but it soon started exporting to other less-regulated markets that had the advantage of not having to spend time and money on a manufacturing plant that would gain approval from a drug licensing body such as the U.S. Food and Drug Administration (FDA).
+Dr. Reddy's began as a supplier to Indian drug manufacturers, but it soon started exporting to less-regulated markets that had the advantage of not having to spend time and money on a manufacturing plant that would gain approval from a drug licensing body such as the U.S. Food and Drug Administration (FDA).
 By the early 1990s, the expanded scale and profitability from these unregulated markets enabled the company to begin focusing on getting approval from drug regulators for their formulations and bulk drug manufacturing plants – in more-developed economies.
 This allowed their movement into regulated markets such as the US and Europe.
-In 2014, Dr. Reddy Laboratories was listed among 1200 of India's most trusted brands according to the Brand Trust Report 2014, a study conducted by Trust Research Advisory, a brand analytics company.

 By 2007, Dr. Reddy's had seven FDA plants producing active pharmaceutical ingredients in India and seven FDA-inspected and ISO 9001 (quality) and ISO 14001 (environmental management) certified plants making patient-ready medications – five of them in India and two in the UK.